mikedamay/snippets/conversations.md

 Delaying optimisation may be easier said than done especially when developing libraries (as opposed to applications) where it's harder to estimate how a feature will be used.

 ## Explicit Interface Implementation (ref: simple-linked-list)

+See also [this][Why `IEnumerable.GetEnumerator()` is required (ref: simple-linked-list)].

 I have never rated the explicit interface implementation very highly.
 There is too much magic at play.
 I think that this because the use case given by the docs `Paint()` in `IDraw` and `IControl` and, in fact, my own example invite the response "why don't you rename your methods?".

 Looking at this soltution was the first time I really "got" why this mechanism was important (although I expect it is pointed out in the docs).  `IEnumerable<T>/IEnumerable` is a far better example although it brings its own baggage regarding backward compatibility.

 I struggle to see any case other than some sort of backward compatibility problem involving interface inheritance as to why this mechanism should exist and even then there must be a case for saying your new method has to be `GetEnumeratorEx()` with apologies all round.

+One reason is that if you want to include some members of an interface but exclude others (because they will necessarily fail at runtime).
+By making the interface explicit you draw a developers attention to it.
+Match, Capture and Group collections are a good example in `System.RegularExpressions`.

 ## LINQ Readability (ref: dominoes)
 So readability.
 Speaking as somebody who knows the problem well and came up with a much less elegant solution it was interesting to go through the solution.
 I don't think LINQ (of which this is a good example) is particularly readable.
 That is to say I can't look at the code and easily abstract the issue/algorithm in my head.
 However, it does read like a set of instructions.
 I have no questions about what is going on and would be able to maintain it easily.
 The insight I get about LINQ here is that it does not allow you to sum up a problem as you might from a power point slide but it does repay close reading far better than procedural code.